Darkle/newapp-boilerplate/README.md

 * The express view engine used is [liquid](https://github.com/harttle/liquidjs/wiki/Use-with-Expressjs)
 * Using [nodemon](https://github.com/remy/nodemon/) for reloading the server on backend changes
 * Using [instant](https://github.com/fgnass/instant) reloading the web page on frontend changes
-* Using [minify](https://github.com/tdewolff/minify/tree/master/cmd/minify) to minify our js and css
+* Using [minify](https://github.com/tdewolff/minify/tree/master/cmd/minify) to minify our js and css for production
   * Note: dont use minify on the html as it seems break the html (the server gzip should be enough for the html anyway)
+  * Snowpack minifies the vendor js
 * Using [jest](https://jestjs.io/) for tests
 * The `run-s` in the package.json script is just a shortcut for the `npm-run-all` program.
 It runs the script in serial (one after the other).
 * The `browserslist` key in the package.json is for snowpack.
 It tells it what to target for its output.